eaton/obby/README.md

 - Grab bag
   - `copy(source: object, sourcePath: string, target: object, targetPath?: string)`: copies the value of the property on the source object to the target property of the target object.
 If no targetPath is given, the sourcePath is used for the target object as well.
   - `move(source: object, sourcePath: string, target: object, targetPath?: string)`: same as the `copy()` function, but the property on the source object is `unset()` after copying.
-  - `inspect(input: object, filter?: string | string[])`:  Returns a dictionary of all leaf-node properties on an object, keyed by their full path.
+  - `inspect(input: object, filter?: string | string[])`: Uses the Returns a dictionary of all leaf-node properties on an object, keyed by their full path.
 If `filter` is supplied, it's used as a glob pattern; only paths whose keys match the pattern(s) are included.

 ## TODO

 It might make sense to split the dot-path code, emptiness checking, and clone/merge/compare stuff into separate piles.
 At that point, though, one might as well just use the underlying packages.
-Pathy is here to make all of these relatively common operations easy to use together.
+Opu is here to make all of these relatively common operations easy to use together.

 Down the line, though, it might make sense consolidate object comparison and cloning — and add diffing — to ensure their treatment of various data types and handling of edge cases stays in sync.
-If that happens, Pathy's public interface should still remain the same — that's the nice part about being a wrapper layer.
+If that happens, Opu's public interface should still remain the same — that's the nice part about being a wrapper layer.